alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 ![](rfc-149/css-size-for-top-100-most-visited-pages-on-govuk.svg)

 This means that all visitors will see a smaller page size, regardless of whether they visit one page or multiple pages.
-Six out of ten tracked visitors to GOVUK only view a single page.
+Six out of ten tracked visitors to GOV.UK only view a single page.

-Concatenating the assets can provide a benefit for those that visit multiple pages - but this doesn't work on GOVUK due to the number of rendering apps used and the current lack of a shared space to put assets.
+Concatenating the assets can provide a benefit for those that visit multiple pages - but this doesn't work on GOV.UK due to the number of rendering apps used and the current lack of a shared space to put assets.

 ### HTTP requests